 The evolution of work collaboration has undergone an ocean change over the years.
 Read on to know how we have started and where we are now.
-With the dramatic enhancements in technology, the productivity and collaboration are nothing but best.
+With the dramatic enhancements in technology, productivity and collaboration are nothing but the best.

 Isn’t it funny how things seem futuristic to us when they were first released into the market?
-Down the lane, the era of beepers and brick cell phones defines the high tech company culture.
+Down the lane, the era of beepers and brick cell phones defines the high-tech company culture.

 Change is unfolding at a faster rate than ever before.
-Like all cultures, workplaces are gradually shifting to make a room for new establishments and expectations.
-We have been shifting from commodity-based to community-based society.
+Like all cultures, workplaces are gradually shifting to make room for new establishments and expectations.
+We have been shifting from a commodity-based to a community-based society.
 Thanks to the preeminent ubiquity of the internet, we are heading to a collaborative modern workplace.

 Fun fact: “The average employee spends 13 hours a week checking, reading, and responding to emails - eating up 28% of the work week.”